holatuwol/liferay-intellij/README.rst

    :height: 360
    :width: 480

 IntelliJ recognizes tag libraries when we tell it where to find the TLD files, but not the variables that those tags inject.
 Thus the ``configurationActionURL`` and ``configurationRenderURL`` in this screenshot is in red.
-If anyone has any ideas on how to get that working, please let me know!
+If anyone has any ideas on how to get that working (even if it's just the manual steps you perform in IntelliJ), please let me know!

 Download Dependency Sources
 ---------------------------